Chia-Network/chia-docs/docs/05block-validation/block-validation.md

 prev block hashes, foliage hashes, and timestamps.
 Notably, it does not validate any CLVM, coin spends, or signatures.
 Usually, light clients will want to validate headers but not the body for efficiency.

+Body validation entails running all puzzles for spent coins, reading the coin database, verifying signatures, checking for duplicate or invalid removals and additions, etc.

 Validating a block in Chia will require access to some blocks in the past, up to a maximum theoretical value of three times the max number of blocks in a slot 3x128=384, but usually only a few are needed.
 Also, information regarding previous sub epochs and epochs is needed to validate, as well as the current system timestamp.
 Implementations